 - Concerns about job security

-In addition to these factors, many vet nurses see animals euthanized on a regular basis.
+In addition to these factors, many Vet Nurses see animals euthanized on a regular basis.
 This can take an emotional toll on all of the team, but for Vet Nurses especially.
 Take a minute to step back from your job and see exactly which aspects of your job are causing you to experience burnout.
 This can help you determine the best course of action to reduce or eliminate your symptoms or of a fellow team mate or one of the team you may be leading.

 3) Take a break from working overtime if possible